-I hire professional property managers to take care of most the on-going work.
+I hire professional property managers to take care of most the on-going work because managing properties is incredibly difficult when you have more than three.
 That allows it to be passive income, not a second job as a landlord.

 Right now my typical deal might have a $100k purchase price, requiring 20% down plus closing costs for an initial investment of $23k.
 The property rents for $1k per month, and after all projected expenses, it will provide $150 per month in cash flow.

 And remember, cash flow is just one aspect of the overall return.
 Over the last four and a half years, my properties have produced a 29% annual return.
 This is possible even with conservative investments thanks to low-risk leverage, which most people don’t understand.